-Once constructed, hydroelectric power plants have a major cost advantage since the fuel (water flowing downhill) is virtually free and also because they have very low O&M costs.
-According to the February 2021 EIA updated electricity generating technologies cost estimates, hydroelectric plants have one of the lowest O&M costs among electricity generating technologies.
+Once constructed, hydroelectric power plants have a major cost advantage since in addition to the free fuel they have moderately low O&M costs.
+According to the February 2022 EIA updated electricity generating technologies cost estimates, hydroelectric plants have one of the lowest O&M costs among electricity generating technologies.
 Figure 7-7 shows the fixed and variable O&M costs of various generating technologies.
-As can be seen in the Figure 7-7, hydroelectricity's variable O&M costs are estimated at \$1.4/MWh and the fixed O&M cost of \$42/kW-yr for a conventional hydroelectric plant.
-This is among the lowest O&M costs for renewable generating technologies.
-Impoundment hydro power plants have an added advantage over some other renewable resources (wind, solar) in that they are dispatchable.
-That is, the system operator can control the hydro power plant's output to match the system load, while pumped hydro is currently the most economic and large-scale energy storage systems in the electricity industry.
+As can be seen in the Figure 7-7, hydroelectricity's variable O&M costs are estimated at \$1.5/MWh and the fixed O&M cost of \$44/kW-yr for a conventional hydroelectric plant.
+Impoundment hydro power plants, that is, those with dams that hold substantial amounts of water in a reservoir, have an added advantage over some of the other renewable resources (for example wind and solar) in that they are dispatchable.
+That is, the system operator can control the hydro power plant's output to match the system load.
+In addition, pumped hydro is the most economic energy storage technology among large scale storage technologies in use in the electricity industry today.

-\\ The basis year for the capital cost estimates is 2018 for EIA and 2005 for the Hawaii pumped hydro project.
+^{} The basis year for the capital cost estimates is 2018 for EIA and 2005 for the Hawaii pumped hydro project.
 The basis year for the AMP and the Alaska projects was not available.
 The document on which the AMP capital cost estimates were obtained was dated 2011, and the document from which Alaska project was obtained was dated 2014.